-Current GM Ignition Recall Information
+Current GM Ignition Recall Information for Oklahoma City Residents

-Understanding the GM Ignition Recall
+Oklahoma City Residents: Understanding the GM Ignition Recall

 Evidence from GM ignition recall lawsuits in the form of internal company documents and depositions has established that General Motors engineers were aware of the tendency for some small GM cars to lose power while in operation.
 In 2004, prior to the launch of the ’05 model years, GM learned of the problem and opened an investigation.
 GM workers were able to recreate the problem in test drives, and sought a solution.
 Various solutions were conceived, but open considering the cost of a widespread GM ignition recall, the investigation was closed without further action.
 According to a March 12, 2014 article in USA Today, “A tracking inquiry and solutions were considered, but the inquiry was closed, the company said, ‘after consideration of the lead time required, cost and effectiveness of each of these solutions’."
 Ultimately, an engineer responsible for these parts approved the design of the ignition system even though he was aware of its flaws.